Jenna Dewan & Boyfriend Steve Kazee Share Steamy Makeout Session During Day Out

 Last year, Jenna shocked fans when she announced her split from longtime love, Channing Tatum.
 The couple released a joint statement, revealing that they remain friends and are dedicated to co-parenting their little girl together.

 Dewan and Tatum met on the set of Step Up back in 2006.
-Last spring they confirmed their split, and by October Jenna had filed for divorce from Channing and had started her relationship with Steve, a Broadway star.
+Last spring, they confirmed their split, and by October, Jenna had filed for divorce from Channing and had started her relationship with Steve, a Broadway star.

 Meanwhile, Tatum has also moved on from his marriage.
-The Magic Mike star is now dating singer, Jessie J, and things are said to be getting pretty serious between the couple.
+The Magic Mike star is now dating singer Jessie J, and things are said to be getting pretty serious between the couple.

 Both Jenna and Channing have filed for joint physical and legal custody of little Everly.

-Meanwhile fans can see more of Jenna Dewan and her hunky boyfriend, Steve Kazee, by following the pair on social media.
+Meanwhile, fans can see more of Jenna Dewan and her hunky boyfriend, Steve Kazee, by following the pair on social media.